Mental Health (Discrimination) Bill [HL]

 This bill makes several key amendments to existing legislation:

-• Mental Health Act 1983: Section 141, which is not specified in the provided text, is repealed.
+- Mental Health Act 1983: Section 141, which is not explicitly defined in the provided text, is repealed.
+This suggests a removal of a discriminatory clause.

-• Companies (Model Articles) Regulations 2008: Specific clauses (18(e) in Schedules 1 and 2, and 22(e) in Schedule 3) are revoked, which likely relate to disqualifications of directors or company officers based on mental health.
+- Companies (Model Articles) Regulations 2008: Specific paragraphs (18(e) in Schedules 1 & 2, and 22(e) in Schedule 3) are revoked.
+These likely relate to clauses that could permit discrimination in company governance based on mental health.

 Government Spending

-The bill's financial impact on government spending is not specified in the provided text.
+The bill's impact on government spending is not specified in the provided text.

 Groups Affected